Regent George Leonard and the Political Fight Over Selecting Regents

 - Both valued students’ rights to free expression in campus demonstrations

 - Benson supported integrated publicly funded campus housing

 - Both wanted the University to be open to students of all social classes

 Conservatives in the Legislature and in the University administration insisted that the governor’s nominees for regents were “political” choices, or “tools of the Farmer-Labor Party,” while their candidates, often Republicans and conservatives, simply cared about the University.
 Therefore, the choice of regents throughout the era of Farmer-Labor leadership was highly contested, as it has been up to the present time.

 The State Legislature that was empowered to select the four new regents for six-year appointments was divided in 1937.
-The State House of Representatives was primarily liberal.
-The State Senate was primarily conservative.
+The State House of Representatives was primarily liberal and majority Farmer-Labor.
+The State Senate was primarily conservative and Republican.
 Was compromise possible?
 The battle within the Legislature and between Governor Benson and the Legislature was front-page news in the Minneapolis press from January to August of 1937.

 Edward Nicholson and Ray Chase’s Campaign to Influence the Choice of Regents

 In December of 1936, Ray Chase, a Republican operative, contacted Dean of Students Edward Nicholson to offer to “reciprocate” for Nicholson’s help with “matters.”
 He requested Dean Nicholson to send him “facts or information” to his new office in Chicago.
 In turn, he offered to help the Dean, and referred to political influence with United States Senator Ernest Lundeen.
 The essay “Political Surveillance of the University” describes their shared political work in greater detail.